It's a New Day in Public Health.

 Chronic diseases, such as diabetes, heart disease and obesity have a significant impact on persons with disabilities.
-According to the Behavioral Risk Factor Surveillance System (BRFSS, 2017), 28% of adults in Florida have a disability and 16% of those individuals have diabetes, 12% have been diagnosed with heart disease, and 32% are overweight or obese.
+According to the Behavioral Risk Factor Surveillance System (BRFSS, 2018), 28% of adults in Florida have a disability and 17.9% of those individuals have diabetes, 12% have been diagnosed with heart disease, and 39% are obese.
 To reduce this disability burden and improve access to care for persons with disabilities, the Disability and Health Program (DHP) works to improve the health of persons with mobility limitations and intellectual or developmental disabilities through evidence-based public health interventions.

 Goals of the Disability and Health Program in Florida

 Since 2018, the Florida Department of Health DHP focused on a more inclusive approach to its programs and services.
 As a result, the DHP is continuing its efforts to: Improve access to opportunities for adapted physical activity for students with disabilities in mainstream and exceptional student education schools

 - Reduce the prevalence of diabetes among persons with disabilities by implementing an adapted Diabetes Prevention Program through pilot sites statewide.

 - Increase the accessibility, availability, and use of health promotion resources, tools, and inclusion strategies among persons with disabilities.

 - Improve access to care and treatment of persons with disabilities by providing disability competency training to healthcare professionals and providers.

 - Encourage personal preparedness among persons with disabilities and access and functional needs.

 - Collaborate with partner agencies to improve the inclusion of pesons with disabilities and access and functional needs in emergency preparedness, response and recovery efforts.

 People with disabilities need the same health and wellness programs and services as the general population to stay well, active and be a part of the community.
 Ensuring the health of persons wtih disabilities requires health services that meet their needs as a whole person, not just as a person living with a disability.